severussnape19/Histopathologic-Cancer-Detection/README.md

 ## What’s next?

+- Create pesudo-labeled data from unlabled data.
 - Try level-2 stacking to push performance further.
-- Add explainability tools to increase clinical trust.
 - Wrap everything in an API or app for easy use by medical professionals.

 ---